 Forests play a vital role in global sustainability, biodiversity conservation and climate change mitigation.
 However, agricultural expansion for the production of commodities such as palm oil, cocoa, coffee and livestock remains one of the main drivers of deforestation.
-To address this challenge, FAO’s Transparent Supply Chains Monitoring workstream develops data-driven approaches to promote sustainable land use, enhance transparency across supply chains, and support compliance with international sustainability standards.
+To address this challenge, FAO’s Forest Monitoring for Transparent Supply Chains workstream develops data-driven approaches to promote sustainable land use, enhance forest monitoring for transparency across supply chains, and support compliance with international sustainability standards.

 Through a combination of cutting-edge geospatial analysis, digital public infrastructure, and multi-stakeholder collaboration, we aim to create solutions that drive positive change.
-Our work aligns with global policy frameworks, including the Sustainable Development Goals (SDGs), the Paris Agreement, and the EUDR, ensuring that Transparent supply chains monitoring remains a cornerstone of forest conservation and responsible trade.
+Our work aligns with global policy frameworks, including the Sustainable Development Goals (SDGs), the Paris Agreement, and deforestation-free regulations, ensuring that Forest monitoring for transparent supply chains remains a cornerstone of forest conservation and responsible trade.

-Open Foris Ground is an open-source, map-first data collection platform co-developed by Food and Agriculture Organization (FAO) and Google, which consists of a web console and an Android app, under the AIM4Commodities program.
+Open Foris Ground is an open-source, map-first data collection solution co-developed by Food and Agriculture Organization (FAO) and Google, which consists of a web console and an Android app, under the AIM4Commodities program.

 Open Foris Ground enables non-technical users to easily create surveys and collect georeferenced field data.